 Fall is coming.
 Days are getting shorter and nights are cooling down.
 Thankfully, fall is genuinely one of my favorite seasons to get outside and exercise.
 It’s beautiful here in New England.
 The air is crisp and exercise outdoors is almost effortless.

 One of my favorite ways to build strong legs beyond the walls of the gym is at the track.
-We all know squats are here to stay, but you can do them all winter long.
+We all know squats are here to stay, but you can do them all fall long.
 Let’s talk about building some quad meat with some serious fall foliage as a backdrop.
 If you blink, it might be snowing before you know it.

 Start with an EMOM (every minute on the minute) of 200-meter sprints gradually building in pace as the minutes tick on.

 Trainer’s note: This warm-up is meant to spike your heart rate and get your blood flowing.
 Moving into a workout will be easier once you your body feels warm, especially on a cooler day.

 Dynamic Stretching (3 rounds)